theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-forms/load-data-in-dropdown-lists.md

 In the present example an SAP material number should be entered in an input field in Nintex Forms and all possible return values for this material number should be listed in a dropdown box.
 When the desired material is selected in the dropdown box the material long text is supposed to be displayed in another field.

-**Step 1: Create a SharePoint custom list***
+**Step 1: Create a SharePoint custom list**

-The first step is to create a SharePoint custom list, where the form should be placed upon.
-The list needs only one field *Material* of type *Single line of text*.
+The first step is to create a SharePoint custom list, where the form is placed upon.
+One or two list fields (i.e. *Material*, *Material Number*) of type *Single line of text* can optionally be created.
 After creating the list open the Nintex Forms designer for that list.

 **Step 2: Define the form controls**